MarkusIppy/raspexi-viewer-linux/README.md

   ```

 4. Add the exact line `raspexi/Makefile` to MegaTunix AutoConf configuration file (`configure.ac`)
-  or apply the following patch.
+  or apply the following patch (only needed if you use the original megatunix source instead of our fork )

   ```
   diff --git a/configure.ac b/configure.ac